Call us now 01722 718444

 • Today is shorter, but almost continually hilly, as we cross beautiful rolling landscapes, where fields of crops stretch for miles.
 For the first part of the day we pass small war cemeteries, reminding us of events a century ago.
 We have a great view of the River Somme, which we cross before our first water-stop.
 Narrow lanes lined with hedgerows take us through small villages with ancient crumbling buildings, and we follow wider boulevards through historic towns with striking churches and town halls.
 The last section of our route runs through an area involved in the WW1 Battles of the Aisne, with more cemeteries and memorials to the fallen.
 With roughly ten miles to go, the road climbs steeply out of the pretty village of Vauxaillon, winding through woodland and into open fields with wonderful views.
 A rewarding descent brings us to Soissons, an ancient town which lies on the River Aisne.
 Night hotel.

 • Our final day’s cycling takes us southwest, on yet more undulating roads through small villages and farmland.
 There are some short sharp climbs in the morning, before we reach busier roads.
 As we cycle through the Parisian streets we look out for distinctive landmarks, feeling excited at being this close to our goal!
-Then we sweep around the Arc de Triomphe and down the famed Champs-Elysées to our finish beneath the lofty arches of the Eiffel Tower.
-We head to our hotel and get ready for a final meal together as a group to mark our achievement.
+Then we sweep around the Arc de Triomphe on our way to the finish point with the lofty arches of the Eiffel Tower behind us.
+After photos and celebrations we cycle the short distance to our hotel and get ready for a final meal together as a group to mark our achievement.
 Night hotel.

 • After breakfast you are free to explore the city; why not go up the Eiffel Tower or visit renowned attractions such as the Arc de Triomphe, the Louvre and Notre-Dame Cathedral.